Are Airbnbs Better Than Hotels Under 21?

 - Complete your profile.
 Photo, real name, bio, a verified ID.
 Hosts read this.

 - Message the host upfront.
 "Hi, we're a group of [X] traveling for [reason], we're [age].
 Just confirming this works for you before booking."
 Honest framing.
-Hosts often appreciate the heads-up; some prefer not to host under-21 groups and will say so.
+Hosts often appreciate the heads-up.
+Some won't host under-21 groups and will tell you so.

-- Book listings with reviews.
-Recent reviews from other guests at your age range mean the host has a pattern of accepting under-21 guests.
+- Book listings with recent reviews.
+Reviews from other travelers in your age range mean the host has a pattern of accepting under-21 bookings.

 The Airbnb experience at 18 is workable when you stack the deck.
-It's just not the lowest-friction option, which is why most under-21 travelers default to the hotel directory for the standard 1–3 night trip.
+It just isn't the lowest-friction option, which is why we default to the hotel directory for the standard 1 to 3 night trip.

 About Kevin Wang